ibm-cloud-docs/monitoring/manage.md

 # Managing data
 {: #manage}

 Use labels to group infrastructure resources into logical hierarchies, filter out data, and split aggregated data into segments.
 Customize how data is aggregated when you configure a graph or create an alert for a metric.
 Set the scope of a dashboard, a panel, or an alert to filter out data points.
-Restrict access to data by managing users data access through teams.
+Restrict access to data by managing users' data access through teams.
 {:shortdesc}